Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 print(Iris.head(10))
 ```

-##### It's easy to see the structure of dataset - it includes four features and three classes
+##### It's easy to see the structure of dataset - it includes four features and three classes..

 <br>